jconstable/StringReference/README.md

 # StringReference
 Use small reference handles instead of strings, to de-duplicate string memory when highly repetitive string data exists (JSON values, config classes, etc).
+Please note that using this package requires the ECS package, obtained from the Package Manager.

 One drawback is that once a string is cached, it remains in memory for the duration of the application.